ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 You will find in this directory a `Dockerfile` and a `models` subdirectory.
 When we build the container image, any models that are in the `models` directory will be copied into the image.

 ### 2. Export your model
-In this step you will save a Watson NLP model to your machine.
-If you have a model in a Watson Studio notebook that you want to use, then follow the instructions below to export it.
-Otherwise, you can complete this tutorial using this sample [model](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion).
-Save it to the `models` directory with the name `ensemble_classification-wf_en_emotion-stock`, and then skip ahead to step 3.
+In this step you will export a Watson NLP model from Watson Studio on IBM Cloud.

 Go to the page for your project in the IBM Cloud Pak for Data GUI.
 Create an access token with *Editor* role using **Manage > Access control > Access tokens** if one does not already exist.